You’re cuddling with your pup when you notice that their head is feeling unusually hot.

 In most cases, you’ll find some of the toxins such as medicines or chocolate lying around when your dog eats them.
-If you’re convinced that they have been poisoned, don’t waste time looking for other symptoms or checking their temperature and get them to a veterinary clinic as soon as possible.
+If you think your dog has been poisoned, don’t waste time and get them to a veterinary clinic as soon as possible.

 Symptoms of Fever

-If you notice that your dog’s head is feeling hotter than usual and they aren’t poisoned, the first thing you should look for is fever-related symptoms.
+If you notice that your dog’s head is feeling hotter than usual and you don’t suspect poisoning, the first thing you should look for is fever-related symptoms.
 At least one sign will always be present regardless of what the cause is.
 Some common symptoms of fever include: